Pauleen2020/AI-CW-Part-1/README.md

 Tanh was a slight improvement, but like sigmoid it still saturates, in this case it would flip between +- 1.
 For sequential mapping, we require smooth transitions while the NN would learn trivial attractors too easily.
 Plain Relu would also repeat a constant output like Sigmoid.
 This is because any negative input would be killed by RELU due to any negative input outputting 0.
 This killed most frames, forcing a constant output.
 Leaky RELU works best as it outputs a small negative value for negative inputs, unlike Plain RELU which outputs 0.
 Neurons don't instantly die if there is a negative output so this allowed the NN to actually get a solution that was not alternating or constant.

+--explain the loss function

+--clear justification of choices

+--training method and learning rate (batch size, optimizer)

+--explain BP being used/explain the process

+--how we handle the data input and output (how we get it from the GA)

+--show a graph showing the performance of the NN